sourcemeta/learnjsonschema.com/content/2020-12/validation/const.markdown

     keyword: type
 ---

-The `const` keyword in restricts an instance to a specific value.
+The `const` keyword restricts an instance to a specific value.
 Its usage is functionally similar to an `enum` with a single value.
 Instances validate successfully only if their property value deeply matches the specified constant.

 * Applies to various JSON data types, including numbers, strings, booleans, objects, and arrays.
 * Takes precedence over other validation keywords like `type` and `enum`.